nxrighthere/ENet-CSharp/README.md

 For mobile platforms [NDK](https://developer.android.com/ndk/downloads/) for Android and [XCode](https://developer.apple.com/xcode/) for iOS.

+Define `ENET_LZ4` to build the library with an optional packet-level compression.

 A managed assembly can be built using any available compiling platform that supports C# 3.0 or higher.

 Compiled libraries